 Things To Do: Visit Pushkar and indulge in festivity

-28. Kumbh Mela – Major Pilgrimage Festival In Hinduism (Date will be announced soon)
+28. Kumbh Mela – Major Pilgrimage Festival In Hinduism

 Kumbh Mela

-One of the most religious festivals of India, Kumbh Mela is celebrated in a cycle of 12 years, approximately at four banks of rivers that are considered holy – namely Prayag, Haridwar, Nashik, and Ujjain.
+One of the most religious festivals of India, Kumbh Mela, is celebrated in a cycle of 12 years, approximately at four banks of rivers that are considered holy – namely Prayag, Haridwar, Nashik, and Ujjain.
 The pilgrims in this festival dip in the holy waters to get rid of all their sins in life.
-Along with this, the celebrations also include exorbitant fair, religious discourses by gurus and saints, mass feedings of the poor, and more!
+Along with this, the celebrations also include exorbitant fairs, religious discourses by gurus and saints, mass feedings of the poor, and more!

 Significance: Celebrated based on the astrological positions of the Sun, the Moon, and Jupiter.